Gaps & Punishes

 Hack And Slash

 The Death Spear Kombo ability also gives Scorpion the Hack And Slash (+,) string.
 This string adds an overhead into low attack after Scorpion’s +.
-Be sure to block high and then low after blocking + then punish for a full combo.
-It’s important to not get hit by the overhead because Scorpion can cancel it into Hell Port for a combo.
+Be sure to block high and then low, which will leave Scorpion highly punishable at -25 on block.
+It’s important to not get hit by the overhead because Scorpion can cancel it into his Hell Port for a combo.

 Note that if you are trying to Flawless Block Scorpion’s +, and he uses +, into Hell Port instead, your Flawless Block Attack will whiff and you will be punished by the Hell Port.
-In order to punish both +, and +,, you must wait after Flawless Blocking and only input + if Scorpion used +,.
-If Scorpion did not use +, and instead used +,, do not input + and continue to block.
+In order to punish both moves, wait after Flawless Blocking and only input + if Scorpion uses his +,.
+If Scorpion instead used his +,, do not input + and continue blocking.

 If Scorpion has the Misery Blade ability equipped, Scorpion gains a stance that can lead into 4 different attacks:

 – Hate Strike